boradori/census_toy_api_test/README.md

 source venv/bin/activate
 ```

-Then, you can activate the virtual environment by using the following command.
+Then, you can activate the virtual environment by using the following command to install dependencies.
 ```commandline
 pip install -r requirements.txt
 ```